Deepwalker/pundler/README.md

 - tie packages to python version.
 - package scripts
 - upgrade must lookup PyPI for new version
+- In basic freeze mode if req have not freeze, then install latest package from PyPI.
+Else install freezed version.
+  In 'upgrade package' - upgrade selected package and dependencies, if needed.
+  In 'upgrade' - upgrade all packages.

 TODO
 ----
-- !
-In basic freeze mode if req have not freeze, then install latest package from PyPI.
-Else install freezed version.
-    In upgrade - upgrade selected package and dependencies, if needed.
-    In upgrade_all - upgrade all packages.
 - ! write cause to freezed.txt then we can check unneeded requirements without installed packages
 - ! add vcs support
 - add environment support, aka developmment, testing